jincheng9/stock_crawler/Readme.md

-﻿A very simple R API for retrieving stock data from sina finance
+﻿A very simple R API for retrieving China's A-share data from sina finance

 Prerequisite
 =======